-We are pleased to present the Murrindindi Shire Municipal Public Health and Wellbeing Plan 2021-25 year one report.
-This report captures some of the key activities delivered by partners across the first 12 months of the plan that support improving health, wellbeing and community connection across Murrindindi Shire.
+We are pleased to present the Murrindindi Shire Municipal Public Health and Wellbeing Plan 2021-25 Year One Report.
+This report captures some of the key activities delivered by partners during the first 12 months of the plan, which support improving health, wellbeing and community connection.